canjs/canjs/map/doc/prototype.unbind.md

 @function can.Map.prototype.unbind unbind
 @parent can.Map.prototype 8

-@description Unbind event handlers from an Map.
+@description Unbind event handlers from a Map.

 @signature `map.unbind(eventType[, handler])`
 @param {String} eventType the type of event to unbind, exactly as passed to `bind`